-- 1. For projects other than acquisitions-include a detailed line-item "construction" budget reflecting all project costs in Uniform Construction Index format. - 2.
-For acquisition projects-include an itemized list of anticipated purchase costs (closing costs) other than attorney's fees.
-Attorney's fees are not an eligible cost for the HRF or CCG grant program.
+- 1. For projects other than acquisitions include a detailed line-item "construction" budget reflecting all project costs in Uniform Construction Index format. - 2.
+For acquisition projects include an itemized list of anticipated purchase costs (closing costs) other than attorney's fees.
+Attorney's fees are not an eligible cost for the HRF program.